Resume and Cover Letter in a Cold Email

 If you are seeking to network or have questions, wait to send your resume and cover letter.
 Instead, connect with the recruiter on a personal level.
 Share who you are and why you’re interested in their company.

 If a job posting requires it, attach your Resume and cover letter.
 These will show that you are the best fit for the job.
-Make sure your materials suit the position.
+Ensure your materials align with the position.
 Follow any application instructions from the recruiter or employer.

-In the end, know your writing’s context.
+Ultimately, understand the context of your writing.
 Understand a recruiter’s role and their expectations.
 This should ease your decision.
 If you attach your Resume, keep your cold email short and professional.
 Focus on building a relationship.
 If you assess and draft your outreach, you will likely hit the right note.

 FAQS (Frequently Asked Questions)